JCThomas4214/CassMask/README.md

   ]
 */
 ```
-> Note: UUID, TIMEUUID, and TIMESTAMP is auto generated on INSERT queries.
-Cassmask on first model instance query will insert a table based off the model if the table does not exist => Holder index might be index+1
+> Note: Cassmask on first model instance query will insert a table based off the model if the table does not exist => Holder index might be index+1

 ## Why Observables?